 - Value.
-The appraiser's opinion of value allegedly was too high or too low because the appraiser used incorrect information about the subject property, selected inappropriate comparable sales or made inappropriate adjustments. - 2.
-Measurement.
+The appraiser's opinion of value allegedly was too high or too low because the appraiser used incorrect information about the subject property, selected inappropriate comparable sales or made inappropriate adjustments. - 20.
+Upon review of Defendants' appraisal by a Certified Appraiser following the sale of the Property, comparables that were locationally, functionally, and dissimilar to the Property, which resulted in a gross over valuation of the Property. - Measurement.
 The appraiser made an error in determining or reporting the square footage of a structure or the land area of the subject property.